JGarnica22/PSlab/VIPER/README.md

 For the script you will need the following input files:
   1. Differential expression data file containing genes and log2FoldChange, for example, from `DESeq2` data.
   2. rlog.norm.counts data file from DESeq2 script.
   3. Normalized counts matrix used to build your network (tissue-specific gene expression data that was used to run `ARACNe`).
 Here we provide a normalized counts matrix for CD4 T cell samples (data was downloaded from GEO).
+Find _norm.matrix.CD4.txt_ in data folder.
   4. Cellular network defining interactins (ARACNe output).
 Here we provide a mouse CD4 T cell network defining targets for a list of TFs.
+Find _CD4_T_cell_network_ARACNe.txt_ in data folder.

 To do the analysis follow these steps:
   1. Open R script